 “Over the past 25 years, VIB managed to build a solid reputation in the investment world because of its successful start-up track record.
 That network is invaluable: raising funds is all about networking and connecting to the right people at the right time.”

-VIB’s start-ups represent a total capital investment of +1.3 million euro and a total of +850 people in direct employment.
+VIB’s start-ups represent a total capital investment of +1.3 billion euro and a total of +850 people in direct employment.

 Embarking on a long-term adventure

 Starting from ideas or discoveries conceived in the VIB labs, the New Ventures team builds new biotech ventures.
 First off, the team will build a solid data package, obtain proof of concept (PoC) and define a solid IP strategy.
 The idea’s value is determined by proprietary knowhow, PoC data and intellectual property.
 Together with the scientists and supported by the IP colleagues, the New Ventures managers aim to de-risk and make the invention commercially relevant and applicable – and thus more marketable.

 Jurgen Del Favero, Chief Technology Officer at Multiplicom/Agilent: